 Concrete mixing for the purpose of construction, in which all mixing activities occur solely within a specific project site, may do so under this General Permit.
 The project site boundary are those as defined in the project’s site-specific SWPPP.

-2. Linear Underground and Overhead Projects (LUPs) subject to this General Permit
+I.J.2.
+Linear Underground and Overhead Projects subject to this General Permit

-Underground and overhead facilities typically constructed as LUPs include, but are not limited to, any conveyance, pipe, or pipeline for the transportation of any gaseous, liquid (including water, wastewater for domestic municipal services), liquescent, or slurry substance; any cable line or wire for the transmission of electrical energy; any cable line or wire for communications (e.g., telephone, telegraph, radio or television messages); and associated ancillary facilities.
-Construction activities associated with LUPs include, but are not limited to, those activities necessary for the installation of underground and overhead linear facilities (e.g., conduits, substructures, pipelines, towers, poles, cables, wires, connectors, switching, regulating and transforming equipment and associated ancillary facilities) and include, but are not limited to, underground utility mark-out, potholing, concrete and asphalt cutting and removal, trenching, excavation, boring and drilling, access road and pole/tower pad and cable/wire pull station, substation construction, substructure installation, construction of tower footings and/or foundations, pole and tower installations, pipeline installations, welding, concrete and/or pavement repair or replacement, and stockpile/borrow locations.
+Underground and overhead facilities typically constructed as linear underground and overhead projects include, but are not limited to, any conveyance, pipe, or pipeline for the transportation of any gaseous, liquid (including water, wastewater for domestic municipal services), liquescent, or slurry substance; any cable line or wire for the transmission of electrical energy; any cable line or wire for communications (e.g., telephone, telegraph, radio, or television messages); and associated ancillary facilities.
+Construction activities associated with linear underground and overhead projects include, but are not limited to, those activities necessary for the installation of underground and overhead linear facilities (e.g., conduits, substructures, pipelines, towers, poles, cables, wires, connectors, switching, regulating and transforming equipment and associated ancillary facilities) and include, but are not limited to, underground utility mark-out, potholing, concrete and asphalt cutting and removal, trenching, excavation, boring and drilling, access road and pole/tower pad and cable/wire pull station, substation construction, substructure installation, construction of tower footings and/or foundations, pole and tower installations, pipeline installations, welding, concrete and/or pavement repair or replacement, and stockpile/borrow locations.

-Water Quality Order 2003-0007-DWQ regulated construction activities associated with small LUPs that resulted in land disturbances greater than one acre, but less than five acres.
+Water Quality Order 2003-0007-DWQ regulated construction activities associated with small linear underground and overhead projects that resulted in land disturbances greater than one acre, but less than five acres.
 These projects were considered non-traditional construction projects.
-Attachment E of this Order now regulates all construction activities from LUPs resulting in land disturbances greater than one acre.
+Attachment E of this Order now regulates all construction activities from linear underground and overhead projects resulting in land disturbances greater than one acre.

 All disturbances to the ground must be accounted for and considered additive.
 The following formula attempts to account for all disturbances from the construction activity, not just the trenching activity itself: